axiros/readline_proxy/README.md

 ##### Short Version

-(De-)indent your multline code you enter correctly and you'll have no problems.
+- (De-)indent your multline code you enter correctly
+- multiline assignments like `myvar="foo\nbar"`

+and you'll normally won't have problems.

 ##### Details